mirkin-pixel/ha-adsb-station/README.md

 All candidates are probed at the same time, and the first one in that order that answers wins.
 If yours is somewhere else, type the full URL yourself.

 Three settings live under **Configure** on the integration page.
 The update interval is 15 seconds by default; everything runs on your own network, so a short interval is fine.
-The nearby radius is 10 km by default and decides what counts as overhead for the **Aircraft nearby** and **Aircraft overhead** entities — ten kilometres is roughly what you can see and hear, while a good receiver reaches many times that.
+The nearby radius is 10 km by default and decides what counts as overhead for the **Aircraft nearby** and **Aircraft overhead** entities; ten kilometres is roughly what you can see and hear, while a good receiver reaches many times that.
 The third is [where a flight is going](#where-a-flight-is-going), which is off.
 Moved your station to a different address?
 Use **Reconfigure** instead of adding it again.

 Adding a feeder to a station you set up as receiver-only means adding it as a second entry, which is the same thing you do to add a second or third network later.

 ### Where a flight is going

 Your antenna never hears this.
-An aircraft broadcasts a callsign — `KLM1234` — and nothing about the flight behind it, so where it took off and where it is heading is not in `aircraft.json` and cannot be.
+An aircraft broadcasts a callsign, `KLM1234`, and nothing about the flight behind it, so where it took off and where it is heading is not in `aircraft.json` and cannot be.
 Every map that shows you a route, tar1090 included, asks a database on the ground.
 That makes it the one figure this integration cannot get on your own network, which is why **Look up flight routes** under **Configure** is off until you switch it on.

 The source is **routeset**, reached through `adsb.im`, which is what tar1090 itself uses.
 It asks for no account and no key, and it takes every callsign of a poll in one request.